Common Names

 African mango is a plant native to Central and West Africa.
 The fruit is consumed as food while the bark and seeds are used in folk medicine to relieve pain and gastrointestinal ailments.
 The seed extract is marketed as a dietary supplement for weight loss.

-Preliminary studies suggest that the bark of African mango has antimicrobial (1), analgesic (2), and anthelmintic (12) effects.
-Its seed is rich in fiber and may help slow gastric emptying which results in gradual absorption of sugar, thereby decreasing the rise in blood glucose level in diabetics after eating (3).
-The seed extract showed positive effects in controlling obesity and lowering cholesterol levels (4).
-However, most studies conducted on African mango have been small with poor methodology (13) (14) (15).
-Larger clinical trials are needed to examine the safety and benefits of this fruit extract as a weight loss supplement.
+Preliminary studies suggest that African mango bark has antimicrobial (1), analgesic (2), and anthelmintic (12) effects.
+Its seed is rich in fiber and may help slow gastric emptying which results in gradual absorption of sugar, thereby decreasing blood glucose levels in diabetics after eating (3).
+Although the seed extract may have positive effects on obesity and cholesterol levels (4), most studies are small with poor methodology (13) (14) (15).
+Larger trials are needed to examine safety and benefits of this fruit extract as a weight loss supplement.

-Although an animal study and limited human data suggest that African mango seed extract is well-tolerated, adverse effects have been reported in clinical trials.
+Limited human data suggest that African mango seed extract is well-tolerated, but adverse effects have been reported in clinical trials.

 Mechanism of Action

-An in vitro study showed that African mango seed extract can block adipogenesis through downregulation of peroxisome proliferator-activated receptor (PPAR) gamma and leptin, and upregulation of adiponectin (7).
+In vitro, the African mango seed extract can block adipogenesis through downregulation of peroxisome proliferator-activated receptor gamma and leptin, and upregulation of adiponectin (7).
 It also improved body weight, fat, and waist circumference as well as plasma total cholesterol (3), blood glucose, C-reactive protein, adiponectin, and leptin levels in humans (4).
-The extract is high in fiber content and is thought to help lower cholesterol levels by binding to bile acids.
-(3).
+The extract is high in fiber and thought to help lower cholesterol levels by binding to bile acids (3).

-Analgesic components of the bark are not yet known, but the aqueous extract had stronger effects than the ethanolic extract (2).
+Analgesic components of the bark are not yet known, but the aqueous extract had stronger effects than the ethanolic extract in animal studies (2).
 A methanolic bark extract showed antimicrobial effects (1).

 Adverse Reactions